 This is precisely the kind of thought leadership that Beaufort can offer medical device manufacturers.
 We have the technical and operational experience to navigate the landscape of medical device regulatory changes and challenges including implementation of the new UDI requirements.

 The Common Rule for the Protection of Human Subjects: Big Changes Ahead

-In my opinion, the most important topic discussed for IVD manufacturers was the state of using leftover human specimens in IVD device studies.
+In our opinion, the most important topic discussed for IVD manufacturers was the state of using leftover human specimens in IVD device studies.